Older drivers are among the safest on our roads.

 Driving and Dementia

-Navigating the Road to Driving Retirment
+Navigating the Road to Driving Retirement

-More detailed information:
+More information:

-Adherence to legal driving requirements.
+· Meet legal driving requirements.

-Ongoing monitoring of driving risk as dementia progresses.
+· Review driving risk as dementia progresses.